Graylog2/se-poc-docs/src/On Prem POC/installing mongodb.md

 ## Introduction

-This page will provide instructions for how to install MongoDB.
+This page will provide instructions for how to install MongoDB on Ubuntu 20.04 LTS.

 ## Housekeeping